awatson1978/MSIB32500/lectures/lecture1.md

 pwd
 ls -l
 ```
-- Change to parent directory; one 'step' UP on the file tree
+c.
+Change to parent directory; one 'step' UP on the file tree
 ```bash
 cd ..
 pwd
 ls -l
 ```
-- Go back to your home directory
+d.
+Go back to your home directory
 ```bash
 cd ~
 pwd
 ```
 ## Directory and file operations

- 1. Create a new directory
+a.
+Create a new directory
 ```bash
 mkdir mydir  ### Make a new directory called 'mydir' mkdir newfolder1 ls -l
 ```
- 2. Create a new file in a directory
+b.
+Create a new file in a directory
 ```bash
 cd mydir
 nano file1.txt                   #### Use nano to create a new file, use Control O to save and Control-X to exit.